Headspace_logo_svg

 4. Keep learning

-Gaining new skills can give us a sense of achievement and confidence.
-Try signing up for a cooking course, learning a new musical instrument, visiting a gallery or museum, or go dancing.
+Gaining new skills can give you a sense of achievement and confidence.
+Try signing up for a cooking course, learning a new musical instrument, visiting a gallery or museum, or dancing.
 Instead of focusing on gaining qualifications, use the experience as mental stimulation.
 Setting targets and hitting them can create positive feelings of achievement.
 Challenge yourself, whether at work or in your personal life.

 5. Give to others